 Nebraska Partnership TEAMS

-A $1 million grant from the Nebraska Department of Education will help University of Nebraska-Lincoln faculty coordinate a professional development project aimed at improving K-12 math and science instruction throughout Nebraska.
-With a focus on elevating academic achievement in Nebraska’s high-need schools, Nebraska Partnership TEAMS (Teaching to Enhance Achievement in Math and Science) will establish professional development sessions at five sites (Crete, Fremont, Grand Island, Norfolk and North Platte).
-Fifty-six elementary and secondary teachers from participating schools will lead the sessions, which will include nearly 200 teacher participants from across the state.
+A $1 million grant from the Nebraska Department of Education helps the University of Nebraska-Lincoln faculty coordinate a professional development project aimed at improving K-12 math and science instruction throughout Nebraska.
+With a focus on elevating academic achievement in Nebraska’s high-need schools, Nebraska Partnership TEAMS (Teaching to Enhance Achievement in Math and Science) has established professional development sessions at six sites (Crete, Fremont, Grand Island, Norfolk, North Platte and Ogallala).
+Fifty-six elementary and secondary teachers from participating schools will lead the sessions, which will include approximately 175 teacher participants from across the state.
 The project represents a collaboration between faculty from the Center for Science, Mathematics and Computer Education; the Department of Mathematics; the Department of Earth and Atmospheric Sciences; and the Department of Teaching, Learning and Teacher Education.

 If you want to know when the applications open or other brief announcements about the program, please subscribe to our email list.
 There will be only a few emails each year.
 Instructions: After clicking the button below, just enter your name, email address, and click the Join NEBRASKATEACHERS button.